The Lastingham Group of Churches

 THE REPLACEMENT ORGAN

-We have been offered a pedigree instrument originally built in the 1870s by Peter Conacher for a church in York.
-It is to be completely restored, and enlarged to an enhanced specification.
-Pipework from the existing Lastingham organ that can be used will be retained.
-The organ builder will be Principal Pipe Organs of York, who rebuilt York Minster organ in 1992/93.
-The total cost will be £75 000.
+We have taken over a pedigree instrument originally built in the 1870s by Peter Conacher for St Olave's church in York, subsequently moved to St Lawrence's.
+It has been completely restored, and enlarged to an enhanced specification.
+Pipework from the existing Lastingham organ has been included.
+The builder is Principal Pipe Organs of York, who rebuilt York Minster organ in 1992/93.
+The total cost will be £83 000.

 MEETING THE COST